rvprasad/DyCo4JVM/README.md

 3. Execute `cd build`.
 4. Make a copy of the compiled tests by executing `mv testcases orig-testcases`.
 5. Instrument the tests by executing `java -jar
-   <path to dyco4j-entry-1.0.0-cli.jar> --in-folder orig-testcases --out-folder
+   <path to dyco4j-entry-X.Y.Z-cli.jar> --in-folder orig-testcases --out-folder
    testcases` with all the jars required by the tool in the same folder as dyco4j-entry-1.0.0-cli.jar.
 6. Execute `cd testcases`.
-7. Place the logging classes in the class path by unpacking logging library jar by executing `jar xvf <path to dyco4j-logging-1.0.0.jar>`.
+7. Place the logging classes in the class path by unpacking logging library jar by executing `jar xvf <path to dyco4j-logging-X.Y.Z.jar>`.
 8. Get back to the _\<root>_ folder and execute `bootstrap/bin/ant test`.
 This will create `trace.*gz` files in _\<root>_ and in _\<root>/src/etc/testcases/taskdefs/_ folders.
-Here's a [snapshot] (https://github.com/rvprasad/DyCo4J/blob/master/misc/images/ant-tests-instrumented-summary.png) of the report in which 1806 events were logged in under 3 minutes.
+Here's a [snapshot] (https://github.com/rvprasad/DyCo4J/blob/master/misc/images/ant-tests-instrumented-summary.png) of the report in which 1,887 events in 81 files (336KB) were logged in under 3 minutes.

 ### Tracing the Implementation (Internals)
 1. Perform steps 1-7 from _Tracing the Tests_.
 If you performed step 8, then